topliceanu/learn/tapl-book/chapter-8.md

 ```

 - _Safety_ = progress + preservation.
 Safety - also called _soundness_ - well-typed
-systems do not "go wrong", ie. don't end up in a wrong state: not a value but we also
+systems do not "go wrong", ie. don't end up in a wrong state: eiter they don't evaluate to a value
-can't evaluate further based on the rules we have.
+or can't evaluate further given on the rules we have.

 - _Progress_ = a well-typed term is either a value or it can take an evaluation step
 acording to evaluation rules: